 In Omaha jurisdictions, other chargeable crimes related to sexual assault include possession of child pornography and distribution of child pornography.
 Statutory rape takes place when an underage partner consents to sexual intercourse.
 Lewd conduct, defined as conducting a sex act in a public place, is a Class II misdemeanor.
 Complications occur in individual cases, such as when drugs are used in date rape or when a person is raped by a spouse.

 Title IX of the Education Amendments of 1972 is a federal civil rights law allowing victims on college campuses to file a complaint without having to go through law enforcement.
 There are advantages to this, but there are also questions about whether rights of both accused and victim are served effectively through Title IX interventions.
 Often Students and faculty charged with Title IX violations face career ending consequences with little due process of law.
 With so much at stake, getting an attorney involved early in the process can make a big difference.

 NEXT STEPS FOR THOSE ACCUSED OF SEX CRIMES IN OMAHA, NEBRASKA

 Anyone wondering what to do if charged with a sex crime could consider these initial actions:

 Contact an experienced sexual assault attorney as soon as possible – Often having an attorney present to handle questions from law enforcement officers can make a difference in the result.

 Preserve electronic evidence from the alleged victim such as text messages and social media messages.
 Often, electronic evidence can disprove false allegations.

-If you or a loved one is facing sexual assault allegations in the Omaha, Nebraska, or Lincoln, Nebraska, area – or in any Nebraska jurisdiction – contact Berry Law Firm today.
+If you or a loved one is facing sexual assault allegations in the Omaha, Nebraska, or Lincoln, Nebraska, area – or in any Nebraska jurisdiction – contact Berry Law today.